cueki/hud-screenspace-shaders/README.md

 Add to your `autoexec`:
 ```
-mat_hdr_level 1
+`mat_viewportscale 0.9999999`
 ```

-**This is mandatory for `_rt_FullFrameFB`.** Without it, shaders will show black/white screens.
+**This is mandatory for `_rt_FullFrameFB1`.** Without it, shaders will show black/white screens.

-`mat_hdr_level 1` enables the post-processing pipeline (bloom). `_rt_FullFrameFB` is only populated by `UpdateScreenEffectTexture()`, which only runs during post-processing.
-When `mat_hdr_level 0`, the function never runs and the framebuffer stays empty.
+`mat_viewportscale 0.9999999` enables upscaling post-processing pipeline. `_rt_FullFrameFB1` is only populated by `CopyRenderTargetToTextureEx()`, which only runs if `mat_viewportscale` < 1.
+If `mat_viewportscale 1`, then the function never runs and the framebuffer never gets copied.

-In simpler terms, we are hijacking the bloom post-process with our own shader.
+In simpler terms, we are hijacking the upscale post-process with our own shader.

 Note: `_rt_PowerOfTwoFB` doesn't require this, it's populated on-demand via `CopyRenderTargetToTexture()` when materials request it.

 ### Important Note!
 (Please Read)
-Custom maps may have no post processing (jump maps, mge, etc).
-These maps therefore have an empty `_rt_FullFrameFB`, even with `mat_hdr_level 1`.
-There are 4 possible solutions to this:

-1. Change `_rt_FullFrameFB` to `_rt_FullFrameFB1` and set `mat_viewportscale 0.9999999`.
-This removes the reliance on any framebuffer being copied or not.
-Unfortunately, your game will render at 1 pixel less height/width than normal.
-This works on all maps/settings/does not rely on `mat_hdr_level` or anything else.
+There are a couple of different framebuffers we can access, depending on settings.
+Here are some things to consider.

+**For `_rt_FullFrameFB`:**
+- Change `_rt_FullFrameFB1` to `_rt_FullFrameFB` and set `mat_hdr_level 1` instead of `mat_viewportscale 1`.
+Unfortunately, this does not work on all maps, and adds its own post processing that might interfere with the desired effect.
-2. Enable motion blur with `mat_motion_blur_enabled 1` and disable it visually with `mat_motion_blur_strength 0`.
+- Or enable motion blur with `mat_motion_blur_enabled 1` and disable it visually with `mat_motion_blur_strength 0`.
 This ensures the `_rt_FullFrameFB` framebuffer exists, however, it is created without the viewmodel, so the viewmodel might not exist/be transparent with the alpha.

-3. Use `_rt_PowerOfTwoFB`.
+**For `_rt_PowerOfTwoFB`**
+- Use `_rt_PowerOfTwoFB` instead of `_rt_FullFrameFB`.
 This framebuffer is used for depth calculations earlier in the pipeline, it always exists.
 Unfortunately it is a 1024x1024 image and therefore the mapping of pixels is not as clear as the full resolution framebuffer.
 It also does not contain the viewmodel.
-On the plus side you can use it without `mat_hdr_level 1`, so if you are doing hud overlays instead of fullscreen shaders it might be a better option.
+On the plus side you can use it without `mat_hdr_level 1` or `mat_viewportscale`, so if you are doing hud overlays instead of fullscreen shaders it might be a better option.

+**Disable the shader:**
-4. Disable the ImagePanel with `"visible" "0"` and `"enabled" "0"`, then refresh the hud with `hud_reloadscheme`.
+- Disable the ImagePanel with `"visible" "0"` and `"enabled" "0"`, then refresh the hud with `hud_reloadscheme`.

 ### Installation